Vexatious AVOs: They may cost you more than you think

 What can you do?

-The consequences of a ridiculous or vexatious AVO can extend well past the embarrassment of attending court, so seeking advice from a defence lawyer as soon as the AVO is issued is strongly recommended.
-In some cases, a questionable AVO can be revoked early on – for example, a case can be put to police to revoke an AVO they’ve taken out, but this approach is often not successful.
+The consequences of an unwarranted or vexatious AVO can extend well past the embarrassment of attending court.
+Seeking advice from a defence lawyer as soon as the AVO is issued is strongly recommended.
+In some cases, a questionable AVO can be revoked early on – for example, a submission can be put to police to revoke an AVO they’ve taken out, although this approach is often not successful.
 An AVO can also be contested in court, where justification for it can then be examined.

 Even if you are confident an AVO will be revoked by police or dismissed at court, it’s important that you do not breach the conditions of an AVO in the meantime.
-Instead, speak to your defence lawyer as soon as possible to discuss the best way to proceed in the circumstances.
+Instead, speak to one of our expert defence lawyers as soon as possible to discuss the best way to proceed in the circumstances.